Pic du Midi de Bigorre: Pic du Midi Observatory

-A 2-meter telescope, known as the Bernard Lyot Telescope was placed at the observatory in 1980 on top of a 28-meter column built off to the side to avoid wind turbulence affecting the seeing of the other telescopes.
+The 2-metre Bernard Lyot Telescope was placed at the observatory in 1980 on top of a 28-meter column built off to the side to avoid wind turbulence affecting the seeing of the other telescopes.
 It is the largest telescope in France.
 The observatory also has a coronagraph, which is used to study the solar corona.
 A 0.60-meter telescope (the Gentilly's T60 telescope) is also located at the top of Pic du Midi.
 Since 1982 this T60 is dedicated to amateur astronomy and managed by a group of amateurs, called association T60.